 high level walking in the Dolomites with Collett’s

-organised walks – five days a week, free of charge & optional from late May to end September
+organised walks – six days a week, free of charge & optional from early June to end September

 for self guiders – unrivalled local knowledge, numerous itinerary ideas and information, route cards